todd-bowers/Product-Inventory-Lab/instructions/section-01.md

 Now it's time to thing about the Objects that will be apart of our inventory application.
 We will definately need a product to inventory.
 Come up with 2 products for your store, and thing about how you would represent them as Java objects.

-As an example I will be using a store that sells Sneakers and Whiskey.
+As an example I will be using a store that sells models.Sneakers and Whiskey.
 So, I know I will definately have a Sneaker class and a Whiskey class.
 We will see later on that we will create a few more classes to help manage our inventory.

 1. Create feature branch
 2. Create packages for models, services and test